ADV99/ParticleNet_FCCSW/README.md

 Here skip the first step, assuming the samples have already been generated and are available.
 The second step is performed and explained inside `FCCAnalyses/` .

+We observe that the codes presented here will be subject to variations as our work goes on.